-EDUCATION

-2030 Bold Goal: Increase the percentage of students ready to learn and successful in school so they can graduate ready for life, college or career

-UNITED WAY COMMUNITY SCHOOLS

-Schools have the resources and supports they need and can offer them in a coordinated manner so that students' academics and social well-being thrive.
+EDUCATION 2030 Bold Goal: Increase the percentage of students ready to learn and successful in school so they can graduate ready for life, college or career UNITED WAY COMMUNITY SCHOOLS Schools have the resources and supports they need and can offer them in a coordinated manner so that students' academics and social well-being thrive.
 United Way is centered around the Community School model and placebased investments in our highest-need neighborhoods.
 United Way Community Schools advance student success by meeting students' and families' basic needs and building trusting relationships.
-Over the past year, Community Schools reported:

-- Improved academic growth

-- More students' and families' basic needs met

-- Increased student and family engagement

-- · Improved attendance

-- · Improved school culture and student behavior

-WE SUPPORT:

-- Increasing funding for full-service Community Schools. - Increasing awareness of the impact of United Way Community Schools on academic and social-emotional outcomes. - Enhancing investments for state and local funding to expand access to high-quality out-of-school programs. - Increasing financial stability for Community School families. - Trauma-informed and culturally responsive practices including a statewide expansion of the Handle with Care program, a model of enhanced police-school communications to better support students exposed to traumatic events.
-Our Partners Coalition for Community Schools, Lehigh Valley Reads, Resilient Lehigh Valley, Resilient PA/Heal PA, Summer Learning Coalition, United Way Community Schools Network 20,341 STUDENTS 31 Schools, 4 districts 2,872 Students and families IMPROVED Food security

-100% of families in Bethlehem pilot program maintained stable housing
+Over the past year, Community Schools reported: - · Academic growth in math and literacy across all grades - 3,286 families served through United Way-funded family stability programs (74% reported improved stability) - 124% increase in family engagement - Decrease in chronic absenteeism (29% to 20% chronically absent) WE SUPPORT: - Increasing funding for full-service Community Schools - Enhancing investments for state and local funding to expand access to high-quality out-of-school programs - Legislation that ensures Pennsylvania schools use practices and instructional materials aligned with the science of reading Our Partners Coalition for Community Schools, Lehigh Valley Reads, Resilient Lehigh Valley, Resilient PA/Heal PA, Summer Learning Coalition, United Way Community Schools Network 19,814 STUDENTS 33 Schools, 5 districts 2,872 Students and families IMPROVED Food security 1,049 Students and families Improved Housing security \100% of families in Bethlehem pilot program maintained stable housing